MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/branching-and-merging.md

 1. [Build Pipelines](/azure/devops/pipelines/get-started/key-pipelines-concepts) - What build pipelines are and how they help automate the integration and deployment process

-The ALM Accelerator for Advanced Makers (AA4AM) builds on these concepts to allow Power Platform solutions to be managed.
+The ALM Accelerator for Power Platform (AA4AM) builds on these concepts to allow Power Platform solutions to be managed.

 ## Example